Hajar1010/the_slot_machine_game/README.md

 # 🎰 Python Slot Machine Game
-## Description
 A fun terminal-based slot machine game built with Python.
 The player starts with a balance, places bets, spins the reels, and wins coins based on symbol matches.
  ## Features
  - Randomly generated symbols using `random.choices()`
- - Betting system with balance tracking 💰
+ - Betting system with balance tracking
  - payouts: 3 matches = 5x, 2 matches = 2x, 0 matches = loss
  - Option to play multiple rounds - Input validation to avoid betting more than available
  ## How It Works